TZstatsADS/ads-spring2023-project1-Chenghao714/README.md

 Term: Spring 2023

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Comparsion among thirteen major schools in philisophy through text mining
-+ This project is conducted by [your name]
++ This project is conducted by Chenghao Lu

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] This data story is to help general audience to understand what the major schools in philosophy is and how they perform differently or similarly.
+The data source is from history of philosphy which contains sentences of authors from all schools.
+The story mainly focuses on analysis of main idea of each school, sentiment behind the words and sentence length.
+By utilizaing some text mining algorithms and data visualization tool, both similarities and distinctions among schools are shown in the conclusion part.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.